 Dinner: Veggie stew with dumplings (2/5 “It went a bit gloopy!”)
 Freshly baked War Time Loaf (5/5)

 Bryn has saved his last red sweet until the end of the week.
 He has also got an orange!
 Oranges were in extremely short supply during WW2 and were only available for children.
 I like the fact that an orange was a real treat and that food was valued so much more by everyone.

 I’m very surprised at how sad I am to be ending this week of rations.
 It’s been a really special time for me and Bryn.
 We have learned so much and I think that living off rations has given us both a much deeper understanding of the lives of families in WW2.
 It’s also been lovely that our family and neighbours have joined in with us.
-I will write a more in depth and well thought out post next week when I’ve had time to process what we’ve done.

 I’m also sad because today was our last day of home schooling.
 Bryn has chosen to go back to school and we have found a fabulous place, and I am so relieved that he’s going to be able to continue to enjoy his education, but still a bit sad.
 We’ve got plenty to keep us busy over the holidays though!